Lauren Dascalo Wears Risqué Lace Lingerie In New Instagram Post

 Lauren Dascalo teased her Instagram fans with a smoking-hot update, which was posted on Tuesday, December 1.
 In the most recent share, the fitness model showcased her incredibly toned physique in a scandalous bra-and-panty combo.

 The provocative snapshot showed the influencer posing confidently in her scanty intimates.
-The image featured a close-up look of her enviable figure from her hips to her neck.
+The image featured a close-up view of her enviable figure from her hips to her neck.
 She struck a seductive pose by angling her body sideways and positioned her arms on the sides.
 The bright sunlight made her flawless skin glow.

 While her face was not seen on camera, most of her viewers were still satisfied with the racy snapshot, and many expressed their thoughts in the comments.